HTML <select> Tag

 - multiple: The HTML <select> multiple attribute is a Boolean Attribute.
 It specifies that the user is allowed to select more than one value that presents in <select> element.

-- required: The HTML <select> required attribute is a Boolean attribute which is used to specify that the user should be selected value before submitting the Form.
+- required: The HTML <select> required attribute is a Boolean attribute that is used to specify that the user should be selected value before submitting the Form.

 - size: The HTML size attribute is used to specifies the number of visible options in a drop-down list.